Buffett's Berkshire recovering from pandemic, buys back more stock

-Warren Buffett's Berkshire Hathaway Inc (BRKa.N) said on Saturday its results are rebounding from the worst effects of the COVID-19 pandemic, and that it has extended its aggressive stock repurchases by buying back $6.6 billion of its own stock.
+(Reuters) - Warren Buffett’s Berkshire Hathaway Inc said on Saturday its results are rebounding from the worst effects of the COVID-19 pandemic, and that it has extended its aggressive stock repurchases by buying back $6.6 billion of its own stock.

 Operating profit increased 20% to $7.02 billion, or about $4,600 per Class A share, from $5.87 billion a year earlier.